The Importance of Online Reputation

 Additionally, to this day, many firms will outsource and hire an entire agency to manage and maintain their reputation efforts.

-A better approach is usually a slow and steady strategy that is concentrated on reconstructing trust amongst a targeted audience through multiple channels.
+A better approach is usually a slow and steady strategy.
+So, one that is concentrated on reconstructing trust amongst a targeted audience through multiple channels.

 Creating a Positive Reputation